 Antin Infrastructure Partners ("Antin" or the "Group") has considered and embedded climate risks and opportunities in its investment processes for several years.
-Procedures in place to incorporate climate risks and opportunities are summarised here and outlined in detail within Antin's 2023 Universal Registration Document, as well as in the Group's latest Responsible Investment Policy.
+Procedures in place to incorporate climate risks and opportunities are summarised here and outlined in detail within Antin's 2024 Universal Registration Document, as well as in the Group's Responsible Investment Policy.

 As an asset manager, Antin's exposure to climate risks and opportunities is primarily driven by the exposure of its underlying assets.
-As such, this climate risk and opportunity assessment has been undertaken across every portfolio company and aggregated up to entity level.
+As such, this climate risk and opportunity assessment has been undertaken across every portfolio company of the 2024 portfolio and aggregated up to entity level.

 The findings of the assessment demonstrate that overall, Antin is exposed to low levels of climate risk.
 This is driven by a balance between low transition opportunity and low-medium physical risk.
-Upon review of these results, Antin considers all climate risks to which the portfolio is exposed to be well managed through a risk assessment methodology put in place from the start of the investment process.
-Where material risks have been identified, Antin will work with portfolio companies to understand and mitigate potential impacts.
-Material opportunities will also be investigated to drive value creation.
-In the coming years, Antin will continue to refine its assessment approach as well as mitigate any residual risks as required.
-A summary of results is shown in the below graph.
+Upon review of these results, Antin considers climate risks to which the portfolio is exposed to be generally well managed through a risk assessment methodology put in place from the very start of the investment process and active portfolio engagement on adaptation.
+In 2025 and 2026, the Antin Sustainability Team aims to engage with portfolio companies to target the most material sources of risk and opportunity to put in place effective risk management and opportunity optimisation procedures across the portfolio.

-An overview of the assessment undertaken and processes in place to manage climate-related risks is provided in the following sections of this report.
-AIP UK's processes and policies for assessing and managing climate risks, as well as undertaking investment and advisory activities, are fully aligned to Antin's processes and policies.
+An overview of the assessment undertaken and processes put in place by Antin to manage climate risks and opportunities is provided in the following report.
+AIP UK's processes and policies for assessing and managing climate risks and opportunities, as well as undertaking investment and advisory activities, are fully aligned to Antin's processes and policies.
 This is further described on the following page.